 LendingClub provides personal loans up to $40,000 and business loans up to $300,000.
 LendingClub is not a bank.
 They connect borrowers with investors.
 In exchange for solid returns, investors purchase Notes that correspond to fractions of loans.
 LendingClub screens borrowers and facilitates all transactions.

 For business loans, get all your capital up front, one-to-five year terms, no monthly payments, and no prepayment penalties.
 They recommend their loan program for large, one-time expenses.
 LendingClub also requires you be in business for 12 months or more, have at least 50,000 in annual sales, no recent bankruptcies or tax liens, and ownership of at least 20% of the business.

 Price: Expect an origination fee of between 1.99 and 8.99%, and total monthly payments per $10,000 borrowed of between $227 and $955 with total annualized rates of between 9.77% and 35.71%.

 StartSomeGood is a cause-driven crowdfunding site.
 If you have an uplifting project that needs funding, StartSomeGood can help.
 You can be a nonprofit, for-profit, unincorporated group, or any other status -- they care about your ability to have social impact.
 View more of their criteria here.

 Price: It’s free to submit your project, and you’ll only pay a service fee of 5% if your project reaches its funding goal.
-You can also expect payment processing fees.
+You can also expect payment processing fees of 4.9%.

 Crowdcube is an equity crowdfunding platform built to turn your friends, family, fans, and customers into investors.
 They’ll help you set realistic targets, a sensible valuation, an effective pitch, and a well-executed communication plan to unlock Crowdcube’s investor community.

 You’ll launch publicly when your pitch reaches 20% of the goal you set.
 If that's not enough encouragement, the average pitch reaches their full target in just 22 days.
 At 75% funding, Crowdcube’s legal team will become involved to help complete your round quickly.

 Price: There are no fees for listing your business on Crowdcube.
 You’ll be charged a success fee of 7% on the amount you successfully raise, and payment processing fees also apply.